kirillsemyonkin/yew-alt-html/README.md

       and generating virtual dom manually.
 - [ ] Using [Diagnostics API](https://github.com/rust-lang/rust/issues/54140)
-      whenever it comes out for modifying spans and showing exact error spans instead of making everything red.
+      whenever it comes out for modifying spans and showing exact error spans instead of making everything red
+      (partially fixed in 0.3.0, still needs more future work with spans).
 - [ ] Proper testing.
 Currently the crate is tested manually on an extensive local project by the crate author.